-Every candidate for an office specified in Section 87200 other than a justice of an appellate court or the Supreme Court shall file no later than the final filing date of a declaration of candidacy, a statement disclosing his or her investments, his or her interests in real property, and any income received during the immediately preceding 12 months.
+Every candidate for an office specified in Section 87200 other than a justice of an appellate court or the Supreme Court shall file no later than the final filing date of a declaration of candidacy, a statement disclosing the candidate's investments, the candidate's interests in real property, and any income received during the immediately preceding 12 months.

-This statement shall not be required if the candidate has filed, within 60 days prior to the filing of his or her declaration of candidacy, a statement for the same jurisdiction pursuant to Section 87202 or 87203.
+This statement shall not be required if the candidate has filed, within 60 days prior to the filing of the candidate's declaration of candidacy, a statement for the same jurisdiction pursuant to Section 87202 or 87203.

 History: Amended by Stats.
 1977, Ch.
 1193; amended by Stats.
 1980, Ch.
 928; amended by Stats.
 1984, Ch.
 931; amended by Stats.
 1992, Ch.
-1141.
-References at the time of publication (see page 2):
+1141; amended by Stats.
+2021, Ch.
+50.